srid/srid/content/Software/cli/02-haskell.md

 https://github.com/srid/nixos-config/commit/9a6410331063ae97ae405837559cf4c5b3990ada

-It does work when trying out in the nix-shell of [haskell-template](https://github.com/srid/haskell-template).
+It does work when trying out in the nix-shell of [[haskell-template]].

 ## Declarative plugin config in Nix